 2. Proposal: The proposal is to replace the awnings at the main entrance to the building on the parking lot side of the building, at the entrance on the southwest side of the building at the ground floor and over the two loading doors that were approved as part of the case ZBA 2007-48 and case ZBA 2007-48-R0508.
-The awnings would be vinyl.
+The awnings are proposed to be vinyl.

-The proposal also includes replacing the flat panel signs that had gooseneck lights that were between the second and third story windows on the northwest and southeast elevations with internally lit box signs that are 64 square feet.
+The proposal also includes replacing the flat panel signs that had gooseneck lights that were between the second and third story windows on the northwest and southeast elevations with flat aluminum internally lit box signs rectangular signs that are 64 square feet.

-Finally, the proposal includes installing a new sign on the southwest (McGrath Highway) side of the building that would be between the second and third story windows and the sign would be an LED face lit raceway with mounted channel letters.
-The sign would be 91 square feet.
+Finally, the proposal includes installing a new sign on the southwest (McGrath Highway) side of the building that was originally proposed to be would be between the second and third story windows and the sign would be an LED face lit raceway with mounted channel letters.
+The sign was proposed to be would be 91 square feet.
+The revised proposal is for a rectangular sign that has a thickness of 3 inches.
+The signs will be high density foam with a satin finish.
+It will appear to be sandblasted wood with the area around the letters carved out so that the letters have depth.
+The signs will be flush mounted with the building façade to be on the front façade between the first and second story windows.
+This sign would also be lit by gooseneck lights.